Geutzzu/FurnitureStoresExtraction/README.md

-# Furniture Store Extraction Application
+# Furniture Stores Extraction Application

 A tool for extracting, displaying, and exporting furniture product data from any website, built using Django and React.
 It’s powered